All Episodes

 He told me Whitney Houston was the most beautiful woman he had ever seen.

-I mean, how who how many have ever seen?
+I mean, how many have ever seen?

-You ever care about I wonder when the last time he saw Whitney Houston is uh this in order to make that uh judgment, she has she has some serious problems.
+I wonder when the last time he saw Whitney Houston is in order to make that judgment.

 She's not looked good for a number of years.

-You've got to hear these next audio sound bites.
+You've got to hear these next audio soundbites.

 We got Marvin Kalb here.

-Marvin Calb was in Washington yesterday.
+Marvin Kalb was in Washington yesterday.

-Media coverage of the Middle East conflict.
+There was a forum, media coverage of the Middle East conflict.

 Teaches journalism, I guess.